"Choppy Japanese": dramatic journalistic prose

 The combined sentences read relatively smoothly and give an impression of reason.
 The effect is very different from Nakazawa's dramatic opening.

 Bridge to main topic: The next sentence introduces the case of Zhou Yongkang as exemplifying the author's contention:

 'The furious struggle revolving around the original member of the top leadership, Zhou Yongkang, and the original chief of Chongqing city, Bo Xilai, was a good example of this'

 Since the example is drawn from the past, the sentence is in past tense (だった datta 'was').

 'The weapon of the struggle (was) the scandal concerning the amassing of huge wealth by relatives of the Premier of the time, Wen Jiabao.
-And as well (there is) the issue of assets of relatives of Xi Jinping, whose accession to the top had been decided'
+And as well (there are) the issues of assets of relatives of Xi Jinping, whose accession to the top had been decided, etc.'

 In the first sentence, だった datta 'was' is omitted after 蓄財疑惑 chikuzai giwaku 'wealth-amassing scandal', giving the sentence an impressive, authoritative tone.
 The time frame is still the past, as seen in 当時の首相 tōji no shushō 'the Premier of the time'.

 The sentence that follows it, introduced by そして soshite 'and', is a sentence fragment.
 It looks like it has been tacked on as an afterthought, chopping the prose into 'sound-bites' and adding to the drama.
 Curiously, the verb here is in the present tense, だ da 'is'.
 By using the present tense, the author identifies this not as an event in the chronology but as one of a list of issues forming part of his argument.

 The separation into two parts gives the order in which they will be covered in the article.
 Wen Jiabao's family wealth is treated first, followed by Xi Jinping's family wealth.

 In a more 'temperate' presentation, the two sentences could be combined to read: